 a material he describes as being both omnipresent and yet individual based on the way one uses it.
 This beautiful vase adds aesthetic by taking the unnecessary away.
 It is minimal, celebrating a style that lives in peace with its own little imperfections.
 Handmade from stoneware clay, it invites a second look to appreciate the beauty of its proportions.
 Use for flowers, pasta or just by itself.

 Height 20 cm, Diameter 12.5 cm

 White glazed stoneware clay

 0.00€ incl.
 VAT, shipping extra, non-EU customers save 19%.

-Thank you for your time Leah - we wish you much success ahead!
+Thank you for your time Somya and Bob!
+We wish you much success with your beautiful brand!